 A1.
 Baseline Determination Activity name Activity description Removals to storage (100+ yr) due to project activity (human activity) Natural removals to storage (100+ yr), not man-made Baseline: Basalt Dust Pile Weathering, Farm Fields without Basalt Without Lithos project activity, basalt dust is stored in large open air piles in quarry waste storage areas.
 To assess the weathering potential for feedstock water exposure after rainfall, we estimate the penetration depth of water into the waste pile.
 With a water infiltration rate of 10 mm hr-1, we estimate that feedstock spread across farmland would be exposed to water within 15 min, while it would take 50,000 longer (1.6 continuous years) for a comparable rain event to penetrate the depth of a consolidated waste pile, resulting in minimal counterfactual weathering.
 Additionally, Spreading of basalt rock as a soil amendment is not a standard practice in the project area.
 Lithos is the only spreader of basalt rock in the region.
 Thus no weathering occurs without Lithos project activity.
 None None Project activity: Basalt Spreading as Soil Amendment Spreading of basalt rock on farm fields leads to CO2 removal.
 Lithos estimates a gross carbon removal potential of approximately 15.4 ± 4.1 tons CO2e/hectare in the project area.
-Enhanced weathering in the U.S. Corn Belt delivers carbon removal with agronomic benefits (Beerling, et. al).
-15.4 ± 4.1 tons CO 2 e removal per 1 hectare None Alternative scenario: Regenerative Agriculture Practices Regenerative agriculture practices uncommon in the region, limited consideration: no-till, cover crops. https://roads2removal.org, [REDACTED] 1.30 tonnes CO 2 e removal per hectare per year.
+Enhanced weathering in the U.S. Corn Belt delivers carbon removal with agronomic benefits (Beerling, et. al) 15.4 ± 4.1 tons CO 2 e removal per 1 hectare None Alternative scenario: Regenerative Agriculture Practices Regenerative agriculture practices are not practiced widely in the region https://roads2removal.org.
+No regenerative agriculture is practiced in [REDACTED], WI 0 tons CO 2 e removal per 100 hectare per year.
 None